Ermegilius/reactOR/README.md

 The back-end is deployed on Render and can be accessed at [https://reactor-uinv.onrender.com/](https://reactor-uinv.onrender.com/)

-Both the front-end and back-end are deployed automatically when changes are pushed to the `main` branch of the Github repository [https://github.com/Ermegilius/reactor/] ( https://github.com/Ermegilius/reactor/).
+The front-end is deployed automatically when changes are pushed to the `main` branch of the Github repository [https://github.com/Ermegilius/reactor/] ( https://github.com/Ermegilius/reactor/).

+The back-end is deployed automatically when changes are pushed to the `main` branch of the Github repository [https://github.com/Ermegilius/reactor-backend/] ( https://github.com/Ermegilius/reactor-backend/).

 ## Authentication